Generic Name: fentanyl (injection) (FEN ta nil). Brand Name: Sublimaze

 What happens if I overdose?

-Get emergency medical help if you have any of these signs of an allergic reaction to fentanyl: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to fentanyl: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common fentanyl side effects may include:

 slow heart rate;

 dizziness, vision problems;

 high blood pressure (confusion, anxiety, pounding in your neck or ears).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.